 Auditions for membership are during the first week of classes each semester.
 (Orchestra winds and percussion are assigned by their respective studios.)
 For additional information about the UI orchestras, e-mail the orchestra manager.

-The AUSO performs one concert per semester and various community service oriented performances on a request basis.
-AUSO is conducted by graduate conducting majors.
+The CSO performs one concert per semester and various community service-oriented performances on a request basis.
+CSO is conducted by graduate conducting majors.

 Join us and bring a friend!